Emotional abuse

 • delays in physical development, e.g., milestones delayed, being underweight, experiencing unusual lethargy;

-• marks on body from self-harm.
+• marks on their body from self-harm.

 Behaviour indicators: